briandenicola/privatelink-service-demo/README.md

 # Overview

 This repository is a demonstration of how to build a locked sandbox environment in Azure leveraging Private Link Scope.
-It is currently a work in progress
+The environment is designed to be a secure environment for developers to build and deploy applications.
+The environment is designed to be locked down to only allow access to the Azure Core and the Azure Core's resources.

+* The AKS cluster is deployed to take advantage of the new isolated deployment model, where a managed ACR caches containers from mcr.microsoft.com - removing the need for the AKS cluster to have internet access.
+* Each subnet in the application stamp has been configure to disable outbound access.
+* Private Link Service is used to expose the AKS Ingress Controller to your Azure Core
+* Private Link Service is used to expose the Azure Container Registry to your Azure Core

 ## Deployed Components for Developers
 Component | Usage
 ------ | ------
 Azure Kubernetes Service | Container Orchestration Runtime Platform
 Azure Cosmos DB | Data storage for application
-Azure Key Vault | Secret store
 Azure Event Hubs | Kafka equivalent resource in Azure Azure Container Registry | Azure Container Registry for containers Azure Virtual Network  | Azure Virtual Network for all resources and private endpoints